-Polar bears normally use the sea ice as a platform to catch marine prey, particularly ringed seals (Pusa hispida), and accumulate a majority of their annual fat reserves from consuming seal pups in spring (e.g. Stirling and Øritsland 1995).
-In more southern polar bear populations, it is thought that this energy store helps sustain the bears during the ice-free period each summer (e.g. Stirling and Derocher 1993; Regehr et al. 2007).
-With warmer temperatures leading to earlier sea ice breakup, access to this energy-rich spring seal diet may become limited, potentially forcing the bears to expend energy seeking land-based food to compensate for energy deficits (e.g. Stirling and Derocher 2012; Gormezano and Rockwell 2013a, 2015; Lunn et al 2016).
-Any increased effort to obtain food is of concern because polar bears are considered inefficient at walking (Øritsland et al. 1976; Best 1982; Hurst et al. 1982a; Hurst et al. 1982b), exhibiting higher rates of oxygen consumption with increased walking speed than predicted for mammals of their size (Taylor et al. 1970; Fedak and Seeherman 1979).
-The higher rates of energy use have been attributed to their morphology, particularly their large, heavy limbs (Øritsland et al.

-1976; Hurst 1982a; Hurst et al. 1982b), a characteristic shared by male lions that similarly have relatively high costs of locomotion (Chassin et al. 1976).
-Despite these energetic limitations, polar bears are known to walk long distances in search of prey on sea ice and land (e.g. Born et al. 1997; Amstrup et al. 2000; Parks et al. 2006; Anderson et al. 2008; Rockwell et al. 2011) but generally use more energy-conserving stalking or "still-hunting" techniques to capture seals and other marine mammals on the sea ice (e.g. Stirling 1974; Smith 1980).
+&lt;sup>2Department of Natural Resources Science, University of Rhode Island, Kingston, RI 02881, USA this energy store helps to sustain the bears during the ice-free period each summer (e.g. Stirling and Derocher, 1993; Regehr et al., 2007).
+With warmer temperatures leading to earlier sea ice break-up, access to this energy-rich spring seal diet may become limited, potentially forcing the bears to expend energy seeking land-based food to compensate for energy deficits (e.g. Stirling and Derocher, 2012; Gormezano and Rockwell, 2013a, 2015; Lunn et al., 2016).
+Any increased effort to obtain food is of concern because polar bears are considered inefficient at walking (Øritsland et al., 1976; Best 1982; Hurst et al., 1982a,b), exhibiting higher rates of oxygen consumption with increased walking speed than predicted for mammals of their size (Taylor et al., 1970; Fedak and Seeherman, 1979).
+The higher rates of energy use have been attributed to their morphology, particularly their large, heavy limbs (Øritsland et al., 1976; Hurst et al., 1982a,b), a characteristic shared by male lions that likewise have relatively high costs of locomotion (Chassin et al., 1976).
+Despite these energetic limitations, polar bears are known to walk long distances in search of prey on sea ice and land (e.g. Born et al., 1997; Amstrup et al., 2000; Parks et al., 2006; Anderson et al., 2008; Rockwell et al., 2011) but generally use more energyconserving stalking or 'still-hunting' techniques to capture seals and other marine mammals on the sea ice (e.g. Stirling, 1974; Smith, 1980).